 If you are offered admission to the MBS/MPH program, you will need to accept the offer and pay the non-refundable $200 deposit by the enrollment deadline provided in your admissions letter.
 Your ability to pursue the MBS/MPH program is contingent upon successful completion of the spring semester of your MBS coursework.

 What are the MPH tuition costs for the MBS/MPH degree?

-The following tuition rates are for 2018 – 2019 academic year* and apply to students enrolled in the dual MS in Biomedical Sciences/Master of Public Health (MBS/MPH) program starting their MPH coursework in Summer or Fall 2019.
+The following tuition rates are for 2019 – 2020 academic year* and apply to students enrolled in the dual MS in Biomedical Sciences/Master of Public Health (MBS/MPH) program starting their MPH coursework in Summer or Fall 2019.
 Students enrolled in the dual MBS/MPH will be billed for the MPH program for two semesters (fall and spring) following completion of the MBS program.
 At current year tuition rates, this means the total tuition cost of the MPH program for MBS/MPH students is $61,568 (in addition to the cost of the MBS program).

 The current academic year's cost of attendance budget (including not only tuition, but room and board, health insurance, books etc.) is available from the Office of Financial Aid.

 * Tuition rates and fees are effective as of July 2019.
 Note that program cost is set each academic year (June to May) and typically increases a small amount from year-to-year.
 The Trustees of Tufts University reserve the right to change tuition rates or fees at their discretion.

 What kind of job can I get with these degrees?